BunnyTheBean/spacewise/documentation/notes.md

 ## demo 4 todos:
 - indicate end of pages, maybe with a line or sth
 - make side bubbles fixed
-- show used search terms on search page x clear search bar on use
 - confirmation question when deleting a section
 - "click to delete" overlay on image upload on create page